freenas/freenas-docs/userguide/tn_initial.rst

 Please :ref:`contact iXsystems Support <Contacting iXsystems>` for initial setup and configuration assistance.

-When the system has been configured and you are familiar with the configuration workflow, the rest of this document can be used as a reference guide to the features built into the %brand% Storage Array.

-.. warning:: It is important to use the |web-ui| or the console setup menu for all non-ZFS configuration changes. %brand% stores settings in a configuration database.
-If changes are made at the command line, they will not be written to the configuration database.
-This means that these changes will not persist after a reboot and will be overwritten by the values in the configuration database during an upgrade.
+.. warning:: It is important to use the |web-ui| or the console setup menu for all configuration changes.
+Do not make changes from the command line unless directed by an iXsystems Support Engineer or proven %brand% expert.